 Leadership Experiences, Staff Rides and Battlefield Tours

-Leadership Lessons provide Leadership experiences, staff rides and battlefield site tours, accompanied by experts in the field, linking history to current leadership training theories and practice, bringing lessons alive for those who prefer an experiential learning style.
+Leadership Lessons provide international university Leadership experiences, staff rides and battlefield site tours, accompanied by experts in the field, linking history to current leadership training theories and practice, bringing lessons alive for those who prefer an experiential learning style.

 Fully supported tours are conducted in the UK, Europe and the United States of America, and all logistics locally are taken care of.

-and tours of Normandy, France, to include the D-Day landing beaches Sword, Gold, Juno, Utah and Omaha, together with places of historic importance.
+Examples include tours of Normandy, France, to include the D-Day landing beaches Sword, Gold, Juno, Utah and Omaha, together with places of historic importance.
 All leadership experiences relate the subject matter to leadership skills,

 emotional intelligence and leadership styles, evidenced in each and every tour, such as observed at the Battle of Bannockburn.